LeoBaro/ACSTutorial/README.md

 Goal: development of a simple component.
 C++ and Python implementations.

 ### Tutorial 2
-Goal: development of two components A and B: the first component A calls a method of the B component.
+Goal: development of two components "A" and "B": the component "A" calls a method of the "B" component.
 C++ and Python implementations.

 ### Tutorial 3
 Goal: development of a component "Console" communicating with a component "Telescope" and with a "Database" **simulated** component.